gbinal/dc-helicopters/_helicopters/3-metropolitan-police-department-air-support-unit-falcon.md

 If you see a helicopter over DC at night with a spotlight shining down, it's almost certainly this one.
 Similarly, if you see a helicopter loitering in a tight circle over one spot, it's often either this one or - if you're downtown or by the mall - the [Park Police helicopter](https://helicoptersofdc.com/helicopters/us-park-police-aviation-unit/).

+### Radio Callsign

+Falcon (notably this is one helicopter that can be heard on DC Resident Luke Berndt's [OpenMhz DC Citywide Scanner](https://openmhz.com/system/dcfd) )

 ### Photos

 <table style="width:100%">